popeen/PHP-Dev/README.md

-# PHP-Dev
-My default setup for PHP development for quick and easy setup
+My default setup for web development for quick and easy setup